hatchjaw/jacktrip-teensy/README.md

 ## TODO

-- Fix clock drift
+- [ ] Fix clock drift
-- Update readme
+  - ...except it doesn't appear to be a problem after all.
-- Conform to Teensy naming conventions?
+- [ ] Conform to Teensy naming conventions?
-- Autoconfiguration with OSC
+- [ ] Autoconfiguration with OSC
+  - or an audio channel containing control data
+- [ ] Quantify latency
-- Arbitrary audio buffer size, number of channels, bit-depth.
+- [ ] Arbitrary audio buffer size, number of channels, bit-depth.
-  - Currently assumes that Jack is running with a buffer size of 128 (connection will fail otherwise).